 If you could do anything in life, what would it be?

-Tommy began playing piano at age 20.
+Tommy began studying piano at age 20, following a major life epiphany.
 He showed remarkable commitment and talent, taking his first music jobs within six months and entering the Conservatory of Music at Purchase College (State University of New York) within one year.
-There, he completed a B.A. in Liberal Studies: Arts, with a minor in Piano, and the following year obtained Performer's Certificate in Piano.
+There, he completed a B.A. in Liberal Studies: Arts, with a minor in Piano, and the following year obtained Performer's Certificate in Piano Performance.
 He studied with Stephanie Brown.

-In 2016, Tommy participated in a six-month artist residency at the Miranda Green Piece Project in Palo Alto, CA. He currently resides in Anacortes, WA and continues his studies with Jeffrey Gilliam of Western Washington University.
+In 2016, Tommy left New York to participate in a six-month artist residency at the Miranda Green Piece Project in Palo Alto, CA. There he made his home and still resides.
+He currently studies with Elizabeth Swarthout in Berkeley, CA.

 I grew up in the beautiful San Juan Islands in the Northwest corner of Washington state.
-That environment helped instill in me an appreciation for living in a world of beauty--something that piano plays a huge role in.
+That environment instilled in me an appreciation for living in a world of beauty--something that piano plays a huge role in today.

 When I began my university studies, I was endlessly conflicted about what to specialize in.
 Looking back, some of the most influential courses I took were: Geology, Astronomy, Folk Dance, English Literature, and Sociology of Communities.
 Faced with so many interesting things to study, how was I to choose just one?